Welcome to the Forum. Glad you have joined the fun. The following has been posted before so those who have read it before may wish to skip it.

 16) Hand planes and hand tools: Learning to use these is something of an art, as is proper sharpening and setting of their blades.
 There are lots of woodworkers who really love working with hand tools, most will suggest you buy used and clean and tune them up--which is actually quite fun.
 I prefer just to buy new and really like the Wood River V3 brand for its quality and acceptable price.

-The one plane every shop should have is a small block plane.
+The one plane every shop should have is a small, low angle block plane.
 These have so many uses that’s it is hard to list them all, but they are really great for trimming up ends of workpieces, quickly rounding over edges without having to set up a router, fine fitting the length of a board.
-New ones can be had in decent quality for about $100 bucks and up, less used or if you really tune a cheaper one up.
-All planes require being tuned up before they are any good.
+New ones can be had in decent quality for about $100 and up.
+Nearly all planes require being tuned up before they are any good.
 You can look this process up on YouTube.
 Cheap block planes are passable if you really work them over first, but most won’t hold an edge very well and some are not milled accurately and will never cut right.

 17) If you have a dedicated shop space, take the time and trouble to insulate it.
 You will enjoy working in it much more if you're not roasting or freezing.
 I installed a middle sized window AC unit through a shop shed wall for relief from our desert summer and it is now even more of a pleasure to be out there.
 Insulation also holds in heat during winter.
 A couple of heaters bring the temp up, but just one keeps it comfortable after that.
 Cold fingers are clumsy, not good around spinning blades!

 Finally, Stick suggests that you use the Forum’s archives when you have questions.
 There is a wealth of answers to any questions you might have.
 He also cautions about using one word search terms, which can return massive amounts of information.
 Here’s the link: https://archive.org/